probmods/dippl/chapters/03-enumeration.md

 cpsFactorial(print, 5)
 ~~~~

-Look at the `else` branch and note how continuation-passing style turns nested function applications "inside-out": in standard style, the product is on the outside and the result of the call to `factorial` is one of its arguments.
+Look at the `else` branch and note how continuation-passing style turns nested function applications "inside-out" In standard style, the product is on the outside and the result of the call to `factorial` is one of its arguments.
 In CPS, the call to `cpsFactorial` is on the outside, and it is its continuation argument that contains the information that the result of this function will be multiplied with `n`.

 Compare to another way of writing the factorial function, the **tail-recursive** form.
 In this form, standard style and continuation-passing style are basically identical: